 - Olive Oil - Helps with browning while keeping the fish moist.

-- Garlic Powder – Adds depth to the seasoning without overpowering the delicate taste of the fish.
+- Garlic Powder - improves the seasoning without overpowering the delicate taste of the fish.

 - Lemon Juice - Enhances the fish's mild sweetness with a fresh, bright contrast.